How to calculate margin vs. markup

 If the Zealot becomes more expensive to produce over time, the price will have to go up, and gaining a markup of $18 on a $36 item is very different a markup of $18 on an item priced at $55.
 A fixed markup percentage would ensure that the earnings are always proportional to the price.

 For each order of the Zealot, someone will have to be there to package and sell it.
-That’s a labor cost.
+That’s a labor cost that’s likely broken down into an hourly wage.

-If you ship Zealot to customers in boxes or send them in trucks to stores around the city, you’ll also have to factor the cost of freight.
+If you ship Zealot to customers in boxes or send them in trucks to stores around the city, you’ll also have to factor the cost of freight charges.
+Sending express or two-week shipping can make those costs vary wildly.

-Since the Zealot is a product that Archon Optical had to develop over time (it didn’t just come pre-designed, believe it or not!), they need to account for all of the time and expertise that went into making sure that the Zealot was as as cool, aesthetically pleasing, and blocked as many of the sun’s harsh rays as possible.
-This is product development as part of cost.
+Since the Zealot is a product that Archon Optical had to develop over time (it didn’t just materialize as a completed product), they need to account for all of the time and expertise that went into making sure that the Zealot was as as cool, aesthetically pleasing, and blocked as many of the sun’s harsh rays as possible.
+That product development time can also factor into cost.